How a Northwest tribe is escaping a rising ocean

 Thorny issues remain for the tribal council to address, like who gets to move uphill first and how much it will cost them to do so.

 "There's a lot of questions that I feel like our council has to answer," Frenchman said.
 "I'm glad I don't have to make those kinds of decisions."
-Already President Capoeman is weighing those decisions personally.
+Already, Capoeman is weighing those decisions personally.

 He hasn't decided whether he'll move away from the lower village.